univention/ucsschool-id-connector/docs/example_json.rst

 ..
 This file is formatted in the spirit of https://rhodesmill.org/brandon/2012/one-sentence-per-line/
 .. include:: <isonum.txt>
+.. include:: univention_rst_macros.txt

 ***************************
 Example json configurations
 ***************************

+This section provides some example configurations.

 Sending system examples
 =======================

+Here you find example configurations for the sending system of an |IDC| setup.

 .. _school-authority-mapping: